What is NP?

 What are some NP-hard problems?

 NP-hard problems are computational problems that are at least as hard as the hardest problems in NP (nondeterministic polynomial time).
 If an NP-hard problem can be solved in polynomial time, then every problem in NP can be solved in polynomial time.
-Here are some examples of NP-hard problems:
+Some NP-hard problems are also in NP (the NP-complete ones, listed above); others aren't, because they're optimization problems rather than decision problems, or because verifying a proposed solution isn't itself fast.
+Examples include:

-1. Traveling Salesman Problem: Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?
+1. Traveling Salesman Problem (optimization version) — given a list of cities and the distances between each pair, find the shortest possible route that visits each city exactly once and returns to the start.
+(The decision version — "is there a route shorter than k?" — is NP-complete.)

-2. Knapsack Problem: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+2. Knapsack Problem (optimization version) — given a set of items, each with a weight and a value, choose which items to include so that total weight stays within a limit while total value is maximized.

-3. Halting Problem: Given a description of a program and a finite input, decide whether the program finishes running or will run forever.
+3. Halting Problem — given a description of a program and an input, decide whether the program eventually halts or runs forever.
+This problem is undecidable, so it's NP-hard but not in NP.

 Note: While all NP-complete problems are NP-hard, not all NP-hard problems are NP-complete.
 An NP-hard problem is NP-complete if it is also in NP, meaning that a solution can be verified in polynomial time.